soloist-v/yi/README.md

 # yi

-Yi is a simple deep learning framework based on Numpy that supports automatic gradients.
+yi is a simple deep learning framework based on Numpy that supports automatic gradients.
 ## Installation
 `python setup.py install`